 Benagil Cave was shaped through 20 million years of erosion, and at the top is a natural skylight.
 This allows light to fall in, drenching the water and sand with sun.

 The only way to reach the entrance of this secret beach is from the water, so most tourists rent kayaks – although some take boat trips.
-Once you’re in, you can stretch out on the sand, admire the beautiful patterns in the rock, and soak up the ethereal atmosphere.
+Once you’re in the cave, you can stretch out on the sand, admire the beautiful patterns in the rock, and soak up the ethereal atmosphere.

 3. Giant’s Causeway, Northern Ireland